 With such a range of issues, what advice would you give them?

 Always bring your Auvi-Q or EpiPen with you everywhere you go.
 And always check with the waiters or waitresses when visiting a restaurant.
 But always check the ingredient labels on the back of packages.
 Don’t be afraid to try new things.
-Being desensitized to Flour and meat allergies is freedom.
+Being desensitized to Flour and meat sensitivity is freedom.
 And going out to eat with friends without worrying about everything is amazing.
 The opportunity to become desensitized is a privilege and a great experience for anyone willing to try.
 Treatment at Latitude.